-Registration for DroneCamp 2023 coming soon!
+Registration for DroneCamp 2023 are open now!

 June 26-June 30 | In-person at CSU Monterey Bay and Virtual via Zoom

 The 7th annual DroneCamp 2023 is coming soon!
 We are excited to be offering this year’s program in a hybrid format where an in-person audience will be simultaneously viewing the presentations and workshops with a virtual live broadcast via Zoom for those who can’t attend in-person

 DroneCamp is a collaborative five-day training program that covers everything you need to know to use drones for mapping and field data collection.
 Now in its seventh year, Drone Camp 2023 will once again provide a unique drone training opportunity designed for a wide range of skill levels and interests, from complete beginners with little to no experience in drone technology, to intermediate users who want to learn more advanced data processing and analysis.
 Instructors from the University of California and California State University systems will provide workshops and hands-on training.
 No experience is necessary!
 Visit the About page for more information.

 Be sure to sign up for our email list to be notified with updates by clicking here.
 If you have any questions please contact [email protected].
 We hope to see you there!

 The DroneCamp Scholarship Program offers financial support to students, non-profits, and individuals who would like to participate in DroneCamp.
 Applications are now open and will close on May 12.
 Learn more.